Capitola Wedding Venue

 Special Events, Parties

-Catering: provided, no BYO (except for cake)
+Catering: in-house, no BYO (except for cake)

 Kitchen Facilities: n/a